AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/create-quiz.md

     ![](assets/workflow-quiz.png){width="650" align="left"}

 1. Select **Quiz**.
-    A **New quiz** dialog opens to specify the relevant details of the quiz.
+    A **New learning quiz** dialog opens to specify the relevant details of the quiz.
 You can select the template from the dropdown menu and specify a suitable title for the same.

     ![](assets/new-learning-quiz.png){width="350" align="left"}